vymalo/keycloak-webhook/README.md

   Implements webhook notifications over HTTP.
 This provider uses OpenAPI-generated clients to ensure compliance with the target API.

+- **Syslog Provider (`keycloak-webhook-provider-syslog`)**
+  Implements webhook notifications over Syslog (TCP/UDP).
+Supports RFC 3164 and RFC 5424 message formats.

-Keycloak uses Java’s `ServiceLoader` mechanism to conditionally load these providers at runtime if their JARs (and dependencies) are available.
+Keycloak uses Java's `ServiceLoader` mechanism to conditionally load these providers at runtime if their JARs (and dependencies) are available.

 ---